Act for Adjustment of Functions and Organizations of the Executive Yuan

 Article 13

-It should be permissible to apply the procedure specified in Paragraph 3 of the preceding Article to determine the period of one month referred in the preceding Paragraph.
+It should be permissible to apply the procedure specified in Paragraph 3 of the preceding Article to determine the period of one month referred in the preceding paragraph.
 These additional monthly pay of employment should be paid by the original agency of service with its designated budget founds.

 Article 14

-It should be permissible to apply the procedure specified in Paragraph 3 of Article 12 to determine the period of one month referred in the preceding two Paragraphs.
+It should be permissible to apply the procedure specified in Paragraph 3 of Article 12 to determine the period of one month referred in the preceding two paragraphs.

 Article 15

-It should be permissible to apply the procedure specified in Paragraph 3 of Article 12 to determine the period of one month referred in the preceding two Paragraphs.
+It should be permissible to apply the procedure specified in Paragraph 3 of Article 12 to determine the period of one month referred in the preceding two paragraphs.

 Article 16

-Employees, being ceased from service, in suspension (including pending dismissal), or in unpaid leave, have been transferred or assigned along with the organizational adjustment of the Executive Yuan, the original agency should produce a list of the employees and transfer them to the new agency to continue execution.
+Employees, being leave of absence, in suspension (including pending dismissal), or in unpaid leave, have been transferred or assigned along with the organizational adjustment of the Executive Yuan, the original agency should produce a list of the employees and transfer them to the new agency to continue execution.
 It should be permissible to allow an employee in unpaid leave to resume his/her civil service, if the employee in unpaid leave has applied for the resumption.
 An employee who has obtained the resumption of civil service with salary or returned to the civil service with salary, as by law provided, but is unwilling to be transferred in conjunction with the organizational adjustment of the Executive Yuan, may apply for retirement or severance in conformity to the provisions of this Act.

 Article 17

 The compensation specified in Paragraph 1 should be provided from designated budgets of the original agency.
-The underwriter should return the funds withheld in conformity to the preceding Paragraph to original compensation paying agency.
+The underwriter should return the funds withheld in conformity to the preceding paragraph to original compensation paying agency.

 Article 18

-During the effective period of this Act, the Executive Yuan in conjunction with the Examination Yuan should stipulate regulations to handle the following matters and exempt them from the restrictions of prevailing laws and regulations:
+During the effective duration of this Act, the Executive Yuan in conjunction with the Examination Yuan should stipulate regulations to handle the following matters and exempt them from the restrictions of prevailing laws and regulations:

 1.Subsidies for purchase (construction) loans of civil servants’ residences.